Courses Taught by Dan Tinker

-Assistants Ryan Sims (left) and Michael
+Undergraduate field assistants Ryan Sims (left) and Michael

-(right) in Yellowstone National Park, 2006.
+Yellowstone National Park, 2006.

 Uncovers the fundamental concepts of biology,

 including basic chemistry of living systems, cell structures and functions,

 and evolutionary theory.
 Living invertebrate and vertebrate organisms

-Natural Resource Policy Practice
+Environmental and Natural Resource

 planning, performing and coordinating multidisciplinary research.